Table of Contents

 - Maximum velocity (Vmax) is reached when all enzyme molecules are occupied.

-- No further increase in reaction speed after Vmax, even if more substrate is added.
+- No further increase in reaction rate occurs after enzyme saturation (Vmax), even if more substrate is added.

 Inhibitors